 Start sewing the binding on approximately 6-8" below that fold.

-Stop sewing when there's about 8" left before the starting fold.
+Stop sewing when there's 6" to 8" left before the starting fold.
 That fold is at the very bottom of the picture below.

 Remove the quilt from the machine, and smooth out the remaining binding toward the starting fold.